 - Click on the "Financial Aid Information" button

-- Select the appropriate aid year (Please note financial aid for the summer semester is listed under the prior academic year.
-Example: aid for summer 2021 is listed on the 2020-2021 aid year.)
+- Select the appropriate award year (Please note financial aid for the summer semester is listed under the prior academic year.
+Example: aid for summer 2022 is listed on the 2021-2022 aid year.)

 Acceptance of the financial aid funds indicates you understand and agree to any terms your aid may carry.
 You can view information on the funds by clicking on the name of the fund when reviewing in your WVU Portal.

 You will need your WVU username and password to log in to your WVU Portal.
 Information to help you access the WVU Portal and your MIX email is provided by Undergraduate Admissions as part of your admission decision email and/or letter.
 If you have not "claimed your account" to set up your WVU Login, you must do so on the WVU Login self-service website.
 If you have already claimed your account but have forgotten your password, you can also reset your password on the same site.

 Please note that WVU Login accounts are for students only.
 Parents and guardians may not claim accounts, create passwords and security questions, or set up authentication.
 Students should not share their WVU Login information with anyone.
 However, students can provide parents and guardians with proxy access to their information.
 Students can find instructions on the WVU Parent and Guest Portal website.